housesofstones/housesofstones.github.io/authors/index.md

 layout: page
 ---
 <p style="text-align: left; font-size: 15px;">
-  <strong>Schaun Wheeler</strong> | Data Scientist, [Infusive] (http://infusive.com/)
+  <strong>Schaun Wheeler</strong> | Data Scientist, <a href="http://infusive.com/">Infusive</a>
 </p>

 <p style="text-align: left; font-size: 15px;">
   My formal training is in cognitive and cultural anthropology.
 I’m also a self-trained data scientist.
 My ethnographic skills help me adapt to unfamiliar settings, see things holistically, and tie analytic goals to on-the-ground concerns.
 My statistical and programming skills help me tackle noisy data, find hard-to-find patterns, automate a lot of my work, and collaborate effectively with engineers and analysts.
 Data science makes me a better anthropologist and anthropology makes me a better data scientist.
 I started out doing social-movement research in Central Asia, then switched to working counter-insurgency issues for the U.S. Department of the Army, then managed the marketing research and web teams of a educational travel service, and now I work for a financial services startup.
 I'm a minimalist when it comes to theory, a pragmatist when it comes to methods, and an opportunist when it comes to research topics.
 I once ate sheep face, drank sulphur water, and got sunstroke (all in the same day) in order to score an interview I needed.
+[Visit GitHub!]
 </p>

 <p style="text-align: left; font-size: 15px;">